What is Coffee Powder?

 What Is Coffee Powder?

-Coffee powder is just another name for instant coffee solids or instant coffee powder.
-This product is used to make instant coffee by adding hot water to these solids and stirring.
+Coffee powder is just another name for instant coffee solids used to make instant coffee by adding hot water to these solids and stirring.
 These solids come in crystallized or powdered form and make instant coffee, as the name suggests, instantly.

-Other names for this include powdered coffee, coffee crystals, and soluble coffee.
+Other names for coffee powder include powdered coffee, coffee crystals, and soluble coffee.

-The FDA cautions coffee lovers about how much you can have (2).
+The FDA cautions coffee lovers about how much coffee powder to drink (2).

 . . ..Just one teaspoon of pure powdered caffeine can contain the same amount of caffeine as 28 cups of coffee. . .
 These are toxic amounts that can have serious health consequences.